spacecloud-io/space-docs/content/microservices/eventing/custom-events/securing-custom-events.md

 }
 {{< /highlight >}}

-Example (Role based authentication - allow only admin to call a certain function):
+Example (Role-based authentication - allow only admin to call a certain function):

 {{< highlight json >}}
 {